chapman-mcd/Facet-Column-Example/README.md

 # Seaborn Faceting by Columns

 A demonstration of how faceting by a mix of column values and dataframe columns could work in seaborn.
 Demoed as a wrapper function around any figure-level seaborn function.

+All code in `Facet_Column_Example.ipynb`.